marschall-lab/panacus/README.md

 - `coverage`: include only features in the calculation that are visited by at least that many paths (can be used e.g. to filter out private nodes, that are part of only 1 haplotype)
 - `quorum`: fraction of haplotypes that must share a feature after the haplotype is added to the graph to include it in the output (e.g. a quorum of `1` means only features that are shared by `100%` of the haplotypes ("core genome"))

-## Dependencies
+## Installation
 `panacus` is written in [RUST](https://www.rust-lang.org/) and requires a working RUST build system for installation.
 See [here](https://www.rust-lang.org/tools/install) for more details.

-- clap
-- itertools
-- quick-csv
-- rand
-- rayon
-- regex
-- rustc-hash
-- strum, strum_macros

-`panacus` provides a Python script for visualizing the calculated counting statistics and requires the following Python libraries:
+`panacus` provides a Python script for visualizing the calculated counting statistics and requires Python>=3.6 and the following Python libraries:
 - matplotlib
 - numpy
 - pandas
 - scikit-learn
 - scipy
 - seaborn

-## Installation

 ### From bioconda channel